malisio/malisio/README.md

 Hi, I’m @malisio
-I’m interested in Learning.
+I can code some basic stuff in python and Bash.
+Also Fuck Windows!
-I’m currently learning cyber security
+I’m currently Learning C.
 Pronouns: He/him/thatguy
 Fun fact: I have no social life.